mkrol1997/PixelPerfect/README.md

 Simplify the registration and login process with our seamless Google OAuth2 integration.
 You can create an account or log in using your Google credentials, ensuring a secure and frictionless user experience.

-Whether you're a professional photographer, a graphic designer, or someone looking to improve their personal photos, PixelPerfect provides the tools you need to transform your images into sharper, more detailed visuals effortlessly.
+Whether you're a professional photographer, graphic designer, or someone looking to improve their personal photos, PixelPerfect provides the tools you need to effortlessly transform your images into sharper, more detailed visuals.

 Ready to elevate your images and streamline your image processing workflow?
 Sign up today or log in with your Google account to get started!